Picky eating is common among many dinner tables. Learn how to get rid of picky eating and help your child eat a variety of food.

 “Psh,” I scoffed, when I first heard about Jessica Seinfeld’s book, Deceptively Delicious.
 The concept—incorporating “good food” vegetables into kid-friendly meals—seemed like a farce.
-“I want my kid to see a carrot and know what it tastes… and like it.”
+“I want my kid to see a carrot… and like it.”

 That was all well and fine until my then-toddler began refusing meals.
 He wanted the same things over and over and wasn’t giving us much opportunity to vary our meals.

 In stepped Jessica Seinfeld.
 After a few meals of incorporating vegetables back into his palate, we were back on track.

 I’m not so snobby about sneaking food anymore.
 Heck, I’m willing to try anything.
 I’ve mixed and matched my kids’ food between the ones they love and the ones they’re hesitant about.

 What happens if your kid doesn’t even want to touch the food?
 See if he’ll take at least five bites before you offer another choice (that meets your standards).

 One morning I offered my kids croque monsieur for breakfast, and none of them took to it much.
 I asked my eldest if he’d take a few bites, and he did.
 Then he ate his banana instead and left the sandwich more or less untouched.

 The next morning, I offered his leftovers again, to see if he’ll take to it this time.
 No luck.
 At that point, I picked my battles and gave him a bowl of oatmeal, a meal I had no problem with him eating instead.
 At least he had given it a try.